 Skip to content

-- Because 'Advice-Only' is very new in India, for simplicity, many 'Advice-Only' SEBI RIAs (including myself) currently charge a fixed fee
+- Because 'Advice-Only' is very new in India, to keep things simple for the client, many 'Advice-Only' SEBI RIAs (including myself) currently charge a fixed fee

-- This article explains why 'Advice-Only is the sub-set of Fee-Only that is best for investors'
+- This article explains why 'Advice-Only is the sub-set of Fee-Only that is in the best interest of the client'